 “Our main power comes from acting as social citizens – demanding societal change – not acting separately as individuals.
 The solutions to curbing [climate change] are systemic, large-scale and societal.
 But to get there, we need many small-step solutions in the right direction… Societies change when citizens start to act together with others.” – Per Espen Stoknes

 We believe that individual actions matter.
-Our actions can create ripple effects that inspire and motivate collective actions, ultimately working us towards the systemic change we need to tackle an issue like climate change.
-Below are a few resources to help you take action on climate change.
+Our actions can create ripple effects that inspire and motivate collective actions, moving us towards the systemic change we need to tackle an issue like climate change.

 This toolkit, ideal for small groups or classroom settings, walks you through a set of questions and prompts to plan your own climate action project.